dobtco/dispatch/README.md

 Run `script/server` and navigate to http://localhost:3000.

+We automatically generate a dummy user account.
+You can login as `admin@example.com` with the password `password`.

 ## Testing

 Make sure you have a test database by running `rake db:test:prepare`.
 Then, either use `bundle exec guard`, which will watch for changes and run tests automatically, or run `rspec` directly.